Testing light-traces-mass in Hubble Frontier Fields Cluster MACS-J0416.1-2403: Existing Mass Models of MACSJ0416

 \cite{die15} used a hybrid approach to reconstruct the mass distribution of MACSJ0416.
 Three separate mass models were made for the galaxy component of the lens, two following the light traces mass assumption and the third linking every galaxy to a circularly symmetric NFW distribution.
 The rest of the mass distribution was modeled by a free-form method.
 These mass models showed a bimodal mass distribution, similar to the X-ray emission distribution, except for small offsets in the two peaks.
 Collisional effects such as dynamical friction are believed to be the reason behind the offsets between X-ray and dark matter distributions.
 In addition, a flat mass profile was found on medium distance scales surrounding the two peaks of the mass distribution, likely because of tidal forces, projection effects, or possibly self interacting dark matter.
 The authors find that overall light traces mass in MACSJ0416.

+Published mass reconstructions of MACSJ0416 are summarized in Table \ref{tab:mmodels}.
+Besides the \cite{zit13} LTM-Gauss method, every previous parametric method used two cluster-scale haloes.
 All previous reconstructions made use of the galaxy light in MACSJ0416 in some form when calculating the mass distribution.
 We go about the reconstruction process differently, and use only the positions of the lensed images as input.
 Thus, light is not assumed to trace mass in our reconstruction processes, and our results represent a completely independent way of modelling MACSJ0416 and testing if light follows mass in clusters.